Essential Oils For Seasonal Affective Disorder

 The causes of SAD

-The precise cause of SAD is not yet fully understood, but it is believed to be linked to the reduced exposure to sunlight during the shorter days of the year during the winter.
+The precise cause of seasonal affective disorder is not yet fully understood, but it is believed to be linked to the reduced exposure to sunlight during the shorter days of the year during the winter.
 A few hundred years ago about 75% of the population worked outdoors in natural daylight, whereas today this figure is down to less than 10%.
 This can be okay during the summer months when we all see longer daylight hours, but during the winter indoors workers operate under artificial lighting and see little, if any sunlight.

 Amazing as it sounds, the natural light we receive through our eyes controls our moods, sleep, appetite, temperature and sex drive.
 Throughout the winter months many people travel to and from work during darkness, literally not seeing sunlight for days on end.
 Research has now established that a lack of sunlight can disrupt the balance of the brains chemistry, and it is believed that the combination of long dark winter nights together with the colder temperature contributes towards this depressive disorder.